tkrop/go-testing/README.md

 ## Terms of Usage

 This software is open source under the MIT license.
-You can use it without restrictions and liabilities.
-Please give it a star, so that I know.
-If the project has more than 25 Stars, I will introduce semantic versions `v1`.
+You can use, fork, and copy it without restrictions and liabilities.
+Please give the project a star, when you consider it worthy.

 ## Contributing